-- Catch up on work-related reading in the doctor's waiting room.
+- Catch up on reading for work in a doctor's waiting room

 Nothing is more annoying than talking on the phone to someone whose responses to questions are preceded by long pauses punctuated with the tapping of a keyboard.
 So don't be that person.
 Give your colleagues your full attention when you are speaking to them.

-And the same goes for your family.
-Children of WAHMs can get the idea that you work all the time, especially if you continue to check email or talk on the phone while you are playing with them.
+The same goes for your family.
+Children of WAHMs can get the idea that their mothers work all the time, especially if they continue to check email or talk on the phone while playing with their kids.

 One of the important rules for working from home is, as much as you can, to work when you say you will and not to work when you say you won't.
 Inevitably, life sometimes intrudes on work and vice versa.
 But establishing a clear divide between work and life most of the time helps your children understand their place in your work environment and prevents work from making your children seem second most important.